Build a UCM in VMWare

 11. Finish, and let your virtual Linux machine boot to the install screen.

 Enter kvm as we are on the console.

 13. Enter the familiar IP addresses, and passwords.

 14. The Red Hat installer does its thing.

 15. Finally, we will be presented with a login screen.

-17. Edit your hosts file in order to browse to the FQDN (fully qualified domain name).
-Note, if you browse to the element's IP address you will get the "local login", if you browse to the FQDN, you will get the "Base Manager" - after the primary security server is built.
+Finally, edit the hosts file in order to browse to the FQDN (fully qualified domain name).
+Note, if you browse to the IP address you will get the "local login", if you browse to the FQDN, you will get the "Base Manager" - after the primary security server is built.